Context-Aware Deep Learning for Robust Channel Extrapolation in Fluid Antenna Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the advent of sixth-generation (6G) mobile communications, the demand for higher capacity, wider coverage, and greater flexibility in wireless systems is accelerating.
+\IEEEPARstart{W}{ith} the advent of sixth-generation (6G) mobile communications, the demand for higher capacity, wider coverage, improved positioning and greater flexibility in wireless systems is accelerating\cite{xu2025enhanced,gao2025stochastic,gao2024performance,du2024secure}.
 Meeting these ambitious requirements necessitates the development of advanced physical-layer technologies.
-Among them, the fluid antenna system (FAS) \cite{Wong2022Bruce,New2024Tutorial} has emerged as a promising antenna architecture that introduces new spatial degrees of freedom (DoF) into wireless communication.
+Among them, the fluid antenna system (FAS) \cite{Wong2022Bruce,New2024Tutorial,SSnet2025gao} has emerged as a promising antenna architecture that introduces new spatial degrees of freedom (DoF) into wireless communication.
 FAS represents the capability of shape-and-position-reconfigurable antenna technology to empower the physical layer.
-By leveraging mechanical motion \cite{I27_basbug2017design}, liquid metals \cite{I24_shen2024design}, reconfigurable pixel-based structures \cite{I26_zhang2024pixel} or metamaterials \cite{Liu-2025arxiv}, FAS enables dynamic port selection from a massive number of predefined locations.
+By leveraging mechanical motion \cite{I27_basbug2017design}, liquid metals \cite{I24_shen2024design}, reconfigurable pixel-based structures \cite{I26_zhang2024pixel} or metamaterials \cite{Liu-2025arxiv,Lu-2025}, FAS enables dynamic port selection from a massive number of predefined locations.
 This adaptability facilitates spatial diversity gains in nearly continuous space and enhances the system's capability to respond intelligently to the wireless channel.
-In \cite{Lu-2025}, Lu {\em et al.}~explained FAS from the viewpoint of electromagnetics.

-Since the introduction of FAS by Wong {\em et al.}~in \cite{I22_wong2020perflim,I20_wong2021FAS}, there have been lots of efforts in understanding the achievable performance of FAS \cite{G5_new2023SISO-FAS,H7_Espinosa2024Anew}.
-The use of FAS has also been considered for reconfigurable intelligent surface (RIS) systems \cite{G16_Lai2024FAS-RIS}, index modulation \cite{G27_Zhu2024FA-IM,G26_Zhu2024FAIM-RIS}, wideband communication \cite{H11_hong2025Downlink}, and integrated sensing and communication (ISAC) \cite{Wang2024Fluid}.
-Capacity maximization for FAS channels has also been studied using statistical channel state information (CSI) \cite{G11_ye2024MIMO-FAS} and instantaneous CSI \cite{G13_Efrem2024MIMO-FAS}.
-The diversity-multiplexing trade-off for multiple-input multiple-output (MIMO) FAS channels was analyzed in \cite{New2024Information}.
+Since the introduction of FAS by Wong {\em et al.}~in \cite{I22_wong2020perflim,I20_wong2021FAS}, there have been lots of efforts in understanding the achievable performance of FAS \cite{G5_new2023SISO-FAS,H7_Espinosa2024Anew}, showing potential for reconfigurable intelligent surface (RIS) systems \cite{G16_Lai2024FAS-RIS}, index modulation \cite{G27_Zhu2024FA-IM,G26_Zhu2024FAIM-RIS}, wideband communication \cite{H11_hong2025Downlink}, and integrated sensing and communication (ISAC) \cite{Wang2024Fluid}.